Why do I need Energy Testing?

 The rater will consider the design of the home, the materials used in construction, the construction practices of the builder and the equipment such as the HVAC system and water heater.

-Why do I need third party QA inspections?
+Why do I need third party QC inspections?

 Southern Construction Consulting and Services, Inc., offers third party inspections for quality control that exceed county and city requirements to ensure the residential single or multifamily structure meets International Construction Code.